This is a topic I am probably not the best person to talk about, but I will anyway because I want to.

 I may not have much experience when it comes to making new friends and creating a vegan community that helps you feel good as a vegan in a non-vegan world, but I do know what helps me feel less lonely and maybe these tips will help you too.

 - Internet is your friend and taking its hand when you need help is a must.
-Email someone, DM them, comment under their photo, write about them etc. There are so many ways you can reach out to people that have been where you are and know exactly what you need to hear to not give up.
+Email someone, DM them, comment under their photo, write about them, share their work etc. There are so many ways you can reach out to people that have been where you are and know exactly what you need to hear to not give up.

 As I said a few sentences ago, you don’t need vegan friends to feel accepted as a vegan, you just need friends who will not treat you differently for believing all animals are equal.